 - The destination is the drive itself that you are trying to back up.
 You cannot back up a disk to itself.
 For example, you cannot back up the contents of drive D: to drive D:.

-- The destination is not formatted as New Technology File System (NTFS), File Allocation Table (FAT) or Universal Disk Format (UDF).
+- The destination is not formatted as a New Technology File System (NTFS), File Allocation Table (FAT), or Universal Disk Format (UDF).
 Backups can only be saved to disks that are formatted using one of the above systems.

-The last reason is our topic of discussion so, in the post, we will learn how to convert a hard disk or partition to NTFS format.
+The last reason is our topic of discussion, so in the post, we will learn how to format or convert a hard disk or partition to NTFS format.